interlynk-io/sbomqs/README.md

 [NTIA-minimum-elements](https://www.ntia.doc.gov/files/ntia/publications/sbom_minimum_elements_report.pdf)  | NTIA has put forth certain minimum requirements that should exist in every SBOM, this category verifies if these requirements are satisfied  |
 Structural| In this category, we check if the SBOM complies with basic SPEC guides, be it spdx or cdx |
 Semantic| Semantic Quality covers test cases that check meaning of SBOM fields specific to specific standard and format | Quality | These series of checks, help determine the quaility of the data in the SBOM|
-Sharing| These checks help highlight if the SBOM can be shared |
+Sharing| These checks indicate if the sbom can be shared with someone else |

 #### Features
 Below is a listing of the various criteria we evaluate